vscode-neovim/vscode-neovim/README.md

 * O, o keys mapped to vscode ```editor.action.insertLineBefore/insertLineAfter``` command thus dont support count prefix
 * =, == are mapped to ```editor.action.formatSelection```
-* After deleting some text in visual mode the cursor position may be slightly different than in vim
 * It's possible to call vscode commands from neovim.
 See ```VSCodeCall/VSCodeNotify``` vim functions in ```vscode-neovim.vim``` file. ```VSCodeCall``` is blocking request, while ```VSCodeNotify``` is not
 * Scrolling is done by VSCode side. ```<C-d>/<C-u>/etc...``` are slighly different
 * Jumplist is mapped to VSCode's ```navigateBack/navigateForward``` commands.